Electrical hazards and saftey in the home.

 Light Bulbs

-Check the wattage of all bulbs in light fixtures to make sure that they are the correct wattage for the size of the fixture.
-Next replace bulbs that have a higher wattage than necessary, if you’re unsure of the right wattage to use, ask the manufacturer.
-At this point make sure light bulbs are screwed in tightly to avoid overheating.
+Check the wattage of all bulbs in lighting fixtures to make sure that they are the correct wattage for the size of the fixture.
+Bulbs that have a higher wattage than necessary should be replaced.
+If you aren’t sure of the correct wattage, check with the manufacturer.
+When inspecting light bulbs, make sure that they are screwed in securely – as loose bulbs may overheat.

 124-2468 IMG